IronCore864/amazon-eu-price-compare/README.md

 ### Unpacked chrome extension dir
 chrome-extension

+# Version 1.3.0 Updates:
+- Add product rank.
+If you select "show ranks" from options page, product rank in each country will be shown(main category).

 # Version 1.2.2 Updates:
 - Add options page.
 In this page you can choose if you'd like to show product ranks or not.
 Default is false.